cody-greene/rum/readme.md

 ```

 ### Writing tasks
 Add an entry to the [scripts field](https://docs.npmjs.com/misc/scripts) of `package.json`.
 Want to run that script whenever you make changes to a `.js` file in the `src/` directory?
 Try `rum task_name:js --watch src`.
 When a task is not assigned to any file extensions it will only be run once during initialization.
 In fact, all tasks will be run at least once, and in the order they are given.
-An long-running process, like a file server, should be last or end up blocking everything else in the queue.
+A long-running process, like a file server, should be last or end up blocking everything else in the queue.